RICK RADER, MD, DIRECTOR OF MORTON J. KENT HABILITATION CENTER

 Phone: (423) 493-2936

 He was appointed as the first Special Liaison for Family Health Care at the President's Committee for People with Intellectual Disabilities.
-Dr. Rader has served as an advisor to two Surgeon General's in the field of health care for people with disabilities.
-He is on the Board of the American Association for Health and Disability and serves as the president of the American Academy of Developmental Medicine and Dentistry.
+Dr. Rader has served as an advisor to four Surgeon Generals in the field of health care for people with disabilities.
+He is President of the American Association for Health and Disability and serves as the Director of Public Policy at the American Academy of Developmental Medicine and Dentistry.